 Stationary phase

-The number of new cells produced balances the number of cells that die, resulting in a steady-state.
-In batch culture, exponential growth cannot occur indefinitely because the essential nutrients of the culture medium are used and waste products of organisms accumulate in the environment.
-In the stationary phase, there is no net increase or decrease in cell number.
-The cells function such as energy metabolism and some biosynthetic processes go on.
-(Note: cells grown in chemostat do not enter the stationary phase)
+The number of new cells produced balances the number of cells that die, resulting in a steady state.
+In batch culture, exponential growth cannot occur indefinitely because the culture medium’s essential nutrients are used and organisms’ waste products accumulate in the environment.
+There is no net increase or decrease in cell number in the stationary phase.
+The cells function, such as energy metabolism and some biosynthetic processes.
+(Note: cells grown in a chemostat do not enter the stationary phase)

 Death phase

 If incubation continues after a bacterial population reaches the stationary phase, the cells may start dying.
-Cell death may be due to cell lysis and this is also an exponential process but much slower than that of exponential growth.
-During the decline phase, many cells undergo involution, i.e. they assume a variety of unusual shapes.
+Cell death may be due to cell lysis, and this is also an exponential process but much slower than exponential growth.
+During the decline phase, many cells undergo involution, i.e., assume various unusual shapes.
 Spore-forming organisms form spores as a part of survival mechanisms.